licor/stone_devops_challenge/README.md

 - [ ] Your job must use continuous integration approach.
 - [ ] Continuous Deployment will be a plus.
 - [ ] You might want to use Docker to run your application, if you choose this way it will be a plus, we like containers ;)
-- [ ] All tasks should be done with some IaC Tool (Ansible , Puppet, Bolt, Chef...).
+- [ ] All tasks should be done with some IaC Tool (Ansible , Puppet, Bolt, Chef, Terraform...).
 - [ ] We want to change the default user and password for Jenkins.
 - [ ] You can use any opensource lib, but you need to explain why you choose that one and references that on docs.
 - [ ] Docs Docs Docs.
 We know that writing docs its not the coolest thing ever, but we need to know how to run your scripts.
 So documentation will be evaluated in the same way as your code.